GOVERNANCE AND SUSTAINABILITY

-Legacy long-term Retention SchemeIn 2013, the Remuneration Committee approved a new ﬁve-year long-term Retention Scheme for senior executives.
-The criteria for this scheme is that Lewis Group must achieve compound growth of 6% in attributable proﬁt to ordinary shareholders for the preceding ﬁve years at the point of vesting in years three, four and ﬁve.
+Long-term Retention SchemeIn 2015 the Remuneration Committee approved a new ﬁve-year long-term retention scheme for senior executives.
+The criteria for this scheme is that Lewis Group must achieve compound growth of 6% in attributable proﬁt to ordinary shareholders for the preceding ﬁve years at the point of vesting in each of years three, four and ﬁve.
 One-third of the awards vest each year from the third anniversary date of the award to the ﬁfth anniversary date.
 The executive must be employed with the group at vesting date.

-Legacy three-year bonus schemeIn November 2014, the Remuneration Committee approved a one-off cash bonus scheme for senior executives.
-The Committee approved two targets to qualify for the bonus:
+Three-year bonus schemeIn November 2014, the Remuneration Committee approved a once-off cash bonus scheme for senior executives.
+The committee approved two targets to qualify for the bonus:

 Lewis Long-Term and Short-Term Executive Performance Share Scheme (LSPS) (previously the Executive Performance Scheme)The purpose of the LSPS is to: